FAQ - PhD

 Yes, though students enrolled in the PhD in Social Work program are required to attend all synchronous online courses which meet on Monday and/or Thursday evenings from 6:00 to 9:00 pm CST regardless of the individual time zones in which students may reside.

 Additionally, it should be noted that you will be solely responsible for obtaining a visitor's visa if one is required for you to attend the mandatory in-person orientation at the start of the program.

 Information regarding required documents for international applicants can be found here.

 7. When should I submit my application?

-Applications for the 2023 cohort will open September 1, 2022.
-To be considered for admission, a complete application - including all necessary materials, transcripts, and the required statistics exam - must be submitted by the deadline on February 1, 2023.
+Applications for the 2025 cohort will open Fall 2024.
+To be considered for admission, a complete application - including all necessary materials, transcripts, and the required statistics exam - must be submitted by the application deadline.